OmniFlix Network Price Up 6.5% This Week (FLIX)

 - Lumi Credits (LUMI) traded up 8.9% against the dollar and now trades at $0.0162 or 0.00000027 BTC.

 OmniFlix Network’s total supply is 357,242,302 tokens and its circulating supply is 250,758,585 tokens.
-The official website for OmniFlix Network is omniflix.network.
+OmniFlix Network’s official website is omniflix.network.
 OmniFlix Network’s official Twitter account is @@omniflixnetwork.

-It is usually not possible to purchase alternative cryptocurrencies such as OmniFlix Network directly using U.S. dollars.
-Investors seeking to acquire OmniFlix Network should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase OmniFlix Network using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as OmniFlix Network directly using US dollars.
+Investors seeking to trade OmniFlix Network should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Changelly or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy OmniFlix Network using one of the exchanges listed above.

 Receive News & Updates for OmniFlix Network Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for OmniFlix Network and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.